Nevada Rental Lease Agreements

 There is no state statute governing when rent is due.
-As such, this must be clearly detailed in the lease agreement.
-There is also no mention of a grace period, meaning that if the landlord wishes to grant one they must specify so in the lease agreement.
+Because of this, it must be clearly stated in the lease agreement.
+There is also no mention of a grace period; if the landlord wishes to grant one, they must specify so in the lease.

-Emergency (NRS 118A.330(2)): The landlord does not require tenant consent in order to access the rental dwelling in emergency situations.
+Emergency (NRS 118A.330(2)): The landlord does not require a tenant’s consent in order to access their rental unit in an emergency situation.

-Non-Emergency (NRS 118A.330): The landlord must give the tenant a minimum of twenty-four (24) hours’ notice of their intent to enter in non-emergency situations.
-Furthermore, they may enter only at reasonable times during normal business hours.
-That is, unless the tenant expressly consents to a shorter period of notice or to entry during non-business hours with respect to the particular entry.
+Non-Emergency (NRS 118A.330(3)): The landlord must give the tenant a minimum of twenty-four (24) hours’ notice of their intent to enter in non-emergency situations.
+Furthermore, they may enter only at reasonable times during normal business hours (unless the tenant gives explicit permission, otherwise).

-- Inventory (NRS 118A.200(k)): The lease agreement must include a signed record of “the inventory and condition of the premises under the exclusive custody and control of the tenant”.
+- Inventory (NRS 118A.200(k)): The lease agreement must include a signed record of the inventory and condition of the premises.

 - Lead Paint Disclosure: In accordance with federal law, if a landlord of a rental dwelling built before 1978 has knowledge of any lead paint hazards in the dwelling, they must inform tenants of them.
 Landlords must also give tenants a federally-issued pamphlet that discusses the matter in detail.

-- Non-Refundable Fees (NRS 118A.242(8)): If the landlord wishes to charge a non-refundable fee for cleaning, they must expressly disclose this in the lease agreement.
-In all other cases, rental agreements may not include any provision characterizing any security deposit as nonrefundable or any provision waiving or modifying a tenant’s rights outlined in NRS 118A.242.
+- Non-Refundable Fees (NRS 118A.242(8)): If the landlord wishes to charge a non-refundable fee for cleaning, they must expressly disclose this in the lease.
+In all other cases, leases may not include any provision characterizing any security deposit as nonrefundable or any provision waiving or modifying a tenant’s rights.